null

 7. Boil for 60 minutes, stirring occasionally.

-8. At the 15 minute hop addition also add the Yeast Energizer / Irish Moss Combo Packet.
+8. At the 15 minute remaining mark, add the Yeast Energizer / Irish Moss Combo Packet.

-9. With 10 minutes left in the boil, add the ginger root and bitter orange peel.
-(1 oz each).
+9. With 10 minutes left in the boil, add the Spice Pack (bitter orange peel).

-11. Transfer the wort to a fermenter and top off with cold water to 5 gallons.
+11. Transfer the wort to a sanitized fermenter and top off with clean, filtered water to 5 gallons.
 (This is a big beer so consider using a larger fermentor or a blow off tube to accommodate a vigorous fermentation.)

 12. Pitch the yeast and seal the fermenter.